jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Bandwidth – do you have enough?

-A typical jam might have 4 people, for which you would need 200 Kbit/s * 4 = 800 Kbit/s (0.8 Mbit/s) up and down.
-So if you have a 10 Mbit/s down and 1 Mbit/s up broadband connection, **you may start running out of bandwidth if a fifth player joins**, particularly if other musicians choose settings that increase their usage.
-You may want to [check that you have enough speed](https://fast.com) for that.
+Unless you plan on hosting more than about 5 players on a slower-speed home connection (eg 10 Mbit/s down and 1 Mbit/s up), then you are unlikely to run out of bandwidth.
 You can read more about network requirements at different quality settings later in this document.

 ### In general